soxueren/atsd/search/README.md

 ### Scheduling

-The search index is continuosly refreshed on schedule and as such it may not reflect the latest changes such as a new series or modifications of existing series that have occurred since the last refresh.
+The search index is continuosly refreshed on schedule and as such it may not reflect the latest changes such as a new series or modifications to an existing series that have occurred since the most recent refresh.

-The frequency of incremental refreshes can be controlled with `search.indexing.incremental.schedule` setting.
+The frequency of incremental refreshes can be controlled with the `search.indexing.incremental.schedule` setting.
 Each refresh operation takes up to 10 seconds.

-The frequency of rebuild tasks can be controlled with `search.indexing.full.schedule` setting.
+The frequency of rebuild tasks can be controlled with the `search.indexing.full.schedule` setting.
 The full rebuild takes up to 10 minutes.

-The administrators can refresh the index manually on the **Admin: Diagnostics: Search Index** page.
+Administrators can refresh the index manually on the **Admin: Diagnostics: Search Index** page.

 ### Monitoring

-The database collects the following measurements to facilitate monitoring of the background index tasks:
+The database collects the following measurements to facilitate monitoring of background index tasks:

 * Metrics